Dreaming of a Good Night’s Sleep? These 8 Mattress-Buying Tips Will Help

-Instead, I’m talking about an adjustable bed like a Sleep Number.
-There are several brands on the market, at several price points, but the idea is the same: a mattress that uses air to adjust to be firmer or softer based on your personal comfort preferences.
+An adjustable air mattress like a Sleep Number type is available from several different brands at different price points.
+But the concept is the same: It’s a mattress that uses air to adjust to be firmer or softer based on your personal comfort preferences.

-Adjustable air mattresses are especially helpful for couples who may have different needs when it comes to support but still want to share one bed, because most models allow the two sleepers to adjust their settings separately.
+Adjustable air mattresses are especially helpful for couples who may have different needs when it comes to support but still want to share one bed.
+Most models allow the two sleepers to adjust their settings separately.

 Adjustable air mattresses generally last for quite some time.
 Many customers report having their mattress for over 10 years, and most of the adjustable air-mattress brands offer warranties should anything go wrong.